Video Game Review: Bayonetta & Vanquish 10th Anniversary Bundle

 Here you control the titular Bayonetta, an Umber Witch that has awakened after a 500-year slumber with no clear memory of her origins or what led to her sleep.
 In an effort to unravel her past, Bayonetta joins with Luka and ends up doing battle with the four Cardinal Virtues while learning her origins and how she came to be found some 20 years earlier.
 It’s a grandiose story that provides a few twists and turns, but the combat is the real selling point here.

 Even a decade later, cracking off massive damage-dealing combos remains a lot of fun, even if the Nintendo-exclusive sequel cleaned up some of the original’s shortcomings, including the finicky camera that rates as perhaps the game’s only true low point.
 The visuals have been cleaned up, but you’re unlikely to miss its last-gen roots.
-Still, if you’ve never played it and have any sort of affinity for the Devil May Cry series this is the best way to experience Bayonetta.
+Still, if you’ve never played it and have any sort of affinity for the Devil May Cry series, this is the best way to experience Bayonetta.

 Despite positive reviews, Vanquish never found the success or cult status of Bayonetta, and the fast-paced shooter has been largely forgotten, making it the more intriguing re-release of the two.
-Set in a future where global overpopulation has given rise to famine, Vanquish opens with a new militaristic Russian faction taking control of a massive space station and calling upon the President to offer up the United States’ unconditional surrender lest destruction rain down on America.
+Set in a future when global overpopulation has given rise to famine, Vanquish opens with a new militaristic Russian faction taking control of a massive space station and calling upon the President to offer up the United States’ unconditional surrender lest destruction rain down on America.

 Instead of curling up into the fetal position, the President dispatches the marines to take back the space station.
 Accompanying them is Sam Gideon (you), a researcher at the Defense Advanced Research Projects Agency (DARPA), along with his fancy ass-kicking AR suit.
 Now it’s up to all of you to get in there and stop an army of robotic Russians.
 As a setup, it’s fine, but the story is highly unfocused with characters you’re unlikely to care about.